springwolf/springwolf-core/README.md

 If not, try the following endpoint: `localhost:8080/asyncapi/docs`.

 ### Example Project
-An example project can be found [here](https://github.com/stavshamir/springwolf/tree/master/springwolf-example).
+You can run the provided [docker-compose](./docker-compose.yml) file and check `localhost:8080/asyncapi-ui.html`.
-You can also run the provided [docker-compose](./docker-compose.yml) file and check `localhost:8080/asyncapi-ui.html`.
+The source can be found [here](https://github.com/stavshamir/springwolf/tree/master/springwolf-example).